Common wombat: Distribution and habitat

+Scientists estimate that around 1.3 million common wombats remain in the wild, more than two thirds of are restricted to islands including Tasmania though numbers are declining nationally.

 Common wombats are widespread in the cooler and better-watered parts of southern and eastern Australia, including Tasmania and Victoria, and in mountain districts as far north as southern Queensland.
 In Tasmania, their preference is heathland, coastal scrub, and open forest.

-Common wombats can be found at any elevation in the south of their range, but in the north of their range are only found in higher, more mountainous areas.
+They can be found at any elevation in the south of their range, but in the north of their range are only found in higher, more mountainous areas.
 They may be found in a variety of habitats including rainforest, eucalyptus forest, woodland, alpine grassland, and coastal areas.
-In some regions, they have adapted to farmland and can even be seen grazing in open fields with cattle and sheep.
+In some regions, they have adapted to farmland and can be seen grazing in open fields with cattle and sheep.

+Human activity has caused its distribution and population to shrink by more than half since European settlement.
+Its former distribution extended from South Australia's Limestone Coast to throughout Victoria, except for the desert areas of the north west, and the Great Dividing Range in New South Wales and South East Queensland.
+The most substantial impact being the result of a $1 bounty operating in Victoria between 1926-1966 declaring them an agricultural pest due to their burrowing and foraging.
+Encouraging landowners to eliminate them caused local extirpation of the species in much of its former range.

+The species had no protection in Victoria until 2020.
+It is still hunted as a pest under license there and in the Australian Capital Territory resulting in as many as 2,482 a year being culled nationally.
+Mainland populations are now largely fragmented and isolated to remote pockets in most states.
+The species is recognised as protected in South Australia under the National Parks and Wildlife Act 1972, in Queensland under the Nature Conservation Act 1992 and in New South Wales under the NSW Biodiversity Conservation Act 2016.